zoxpx/pxdocs/content/key-management/dc-os-secrets/_index.md

 ---
-title: Portworx with DC/OS Secrets
+title: DC/OS Secrets
+logo: /logos/dcos.png
 keywords: Portworx, containers, storage, dcos
 description: Instructions on using DCOS secrets key management with Portworx
-weight: 4
+weight: 3
 disableprevnext: true
 series: key-management
+noicon: true
 ---

 Portworx can integrate with DC/OS Secrets to store your encryption keys/secrets and credentials.
 This guide will help you configure Portworx to connect to DC/OS Secrets.
 DC/OS Secrets can then be used to store Portworx secrets for Volume Encryption and Cloud Credentials.